Skip to main content

 caution

-Clicking the status icon on a task tile displays (or hide if it is displayed) a log of actions performed on a current task in the CompuTec PDC application.
+Clicking the Status icon on a Task Tile displays or hides a log of actions performed on the current task in CompuTec PDC.
 You can delete an activity by clicking the X icon next to it.

 Example Set Up Time Entry